IhorShevchuk/todo_app_ios_mobile/README.md

 ## Running Tests From Command Line

-To run tests from command line, you need to have Xcode 13+ installed on your machine.
-Then you can run `xcodebuild test` command from project root directory.
+Run `xcodebuild test` command from project root directory.
 This command will build project and run all unit tests.

 For example: